lensesio/kafka-connect-common/README.md

 * Builds a new key from the payload fields specified.

 ###Schemas

+* RestService to integrate with the Schema Registry

 ####PayloadFields
 Works out the fields and their mappings to be used when inserting a new row.